-Give your child a list of three words and ask him/her to identify which two begin with the same sound.
-Example: "Which words begin with the same sound: paper, pickle, or dish?"

-While out, name different items you see.
+- Give your child a list of three words and ask him/her to identify which two begin with the same sound.
+Example: "Which words begin with the same sound: paper, pickle, or dish?" - While running errands or playing outside, name different items you see.
 Ask your child to tell you the first sound heard in each word you give.
 After your child can successfully tell you the beginning sound, have him/her tell you the last sound.

 Examples: "What is the first sound in road?" "/r/"